yurigushiken/yurigushiken.github.io/_posts/2024-07-27-Training-lucid-app.markdown

 ![Course Completion Screenshot](/media/Screenshot%202024-07-27%20144122.png)

-"Mind mapping is a skill that helps us engage in the right thinking processes to build the knowledge.""
+"Mind mapping is a skill that helps us engage in the right thinking processes to build the knowledge."

+"Reducing a necessary words forces you to synthesize and summarize."

 I completed the "Diagramming Foundations" course offered by Lucid.
+These skills are to help me synthesize information I learn and practice for using these techniques with learners.